John Franklin III: Chicago Bears

-After going undrafted in the 2018 NFL draft, Franklin attended the Chicago Bears rookie mini camp on a tryout basis as a defensive back.
+After going undrafted in the 2018 NFL draft, Franklin attended the Chicago Bears' rookie mini camp on a tryout basis as a defensive back.
 On May 14, 2018, Franklin was signed by the Bears as an undrafted free agent.
 On September 1, he was waived by the Bears.
 He was re-signed to the practice squad on September 27, but was released later that day.
-Two months later, on November 24, he returned to Chicago's practice squad.
-He signed a reserve/future contract with the Bears on January 8, 2019.
-He was waived on August 31.
+On November 24, Franklin returned to Chicago's practice squad.
+On January 8, 2019, he signed a reserve/future contract with the Bears, and was waived during final roster cuts on August 31.

 In October 2019, Franklin was selected by the Dallas Renegades in the 2020 XFL draft, but did not sign with the league.

 Tampa Bay Buccaneers

-On November 13, 2019, Franklin was signed to the Tampa Bay Buccaneers practice squad.
+On November 13, 2019, Franklin was signed to the Tampa Bay Buccaneers' practice squad.
 He was promoted to the active roster on December 24, where he was listed as a wide receiver.

 Franklin was placed on injured reserve on August 23, 2020, after suffering a leg injury during training camp.
 On February 7, 2021, he won a Super Bowl with the Buccaneers, even though he did not play a single snap for the entire season.
 He was waived on August 17.

-On December 2, while still a free agent, he was suspended three games by the NFL for "misrepresenting [his] COVID-19 vaccination status".
+On December 2, while still a free agent, he was suspended for three games by the NFL for "misrepresenting [his] COVID-19 vaccination status".

 Tampa Bay Bandits

-Franklin was drafted by the Tampa Bay Bandits in the 17th round of the 2022 USFL draft.
+Franklin was selected by the Tampa Bay Bandits in the 17th round of the 2022 USFL draft.
 He was transferred to the team's practice squad on April 16, 2022, and back to the active roster two days later.